-With so much at stake in any child custody matter, it’s vital to hire an experienced Poughkeepsie family lawyer who is intimately familiar with the process.
-Our legal team at Steven H. Klein & Associates are seasoned professionals who work tirelessly to bring about the best possible outcome.
+With so much at stake in any child custody matter, it’s vital to hire an experienced Poughkeepsie lawyer who is intimately familiar with the process.
+Our legal team at Klein & Sanchez are seasoned professionals who work tirelessly to bring about the best possible outcome.

-A few examples of the factors a judge may consider include:
+A few examples of the factors a judge may consider when determining the best interest of a child include:

 - How much time each parent has

 - How much distance there is between each home

 While all parents want what is best for their children, it isn’t necessarily easy for them to agree on what that looks like.
 That's why the decision of child custody and visitation will be left to a New York family court judge if the parents cannot agree on an arrangement on their own.
 In such cases, a custody attorney can work with you to come up with a proposed agreement that gives you the best chance for a desirable outcome.

 In New York, child custody takes on many forms.
 The various custody types can seem confusing, which is why having a Poughkeepsie child custody attorney to represent you is so important.

 Typically, the two types of custody that will be discussed are physical custody and legal custody.
 Physical custody has to do with where the child lives, while legal custody has to do with which parent can make legal decisions about the child's education, healthcare, etc.

 “Remained committed to my case from day one till the very end!” - Lisa Steller